Fraternity Hazing & Drinking – A Glimpse Into the Sometimes Deadly College Tradition

 Greek Fraternity organizations have a long history of extreme-hazing rituals, and students at these schools, according to the National Institute on Alcohol Abuse and Alcoholism (NIAA), tend to drink more than students at other schools.

 In general, college-aged drinking is statistically dangerous.
 The NIAA reports that an estimated 1,825 college students between the ages of 18 to 24 die from unintentional, alcohol-related injuries every year.

 The University of Maryland lists several hazing statistics:

 - 82 percent of hazing-related deaths involve alcohol

 - Since 1970, there has been at least one hazing death every year

-- Students who know an adult that was hazed are more likely to submit to the hazing process
+- Students who know an adult are more likely to submit to the hazing process

-- 95 percent of students who are hazed do not report it
+- 95 percent of students do not report it

 - Incidents of sexually motivated hazing have increased since 1995

-- More than half of college students are involved in some sort of campus hazing
+- More than half of college students are involved in some campus hazing

 Fraternity Hazing Dates Back to the Civil War

 Fraternity hazing has roots that date back hundreds of years.
 In the book “True Gentlemen: The Broken Pledge of America’s Fraternities,” John Hechinger explains history.
 Soldiers returning from the Civil War “brought military-style hazing to college campuses…the pledge period soon grew to weeks or months, devolving into the orgy of abuses so familiar today,” Hechinger wrote.

-- Despite laws in 44 states that outlaw college hazing, as well as school policies that prohibit the practice, it is difficult for academic officials and law enforcement to stop every incident.
+- Although laws in 44 states outlaw college hazing and school policies that prohibit the practice, it is difficult for academic officials and law enforcement to stop every incident.